Guiding principles for our nonprofit newsroom

 The Badger Project will not accept donations from any organization or individual that could be considered a conflict of interest.

-The Badger Project will clearly disclose their audited financial statements and basic information about the staff and board of directors on their website; we also explain how to contact the newsroom to report errors or make complaints on their websites.
+- The Badger Project will clearly disclose their federal tax returns, audited financial statements and basic information about the staff and board of directors on their website; they should also explain how to contact the newsroom to report errors or make complaints on their websites.

 Communications with funders